 The Trust cannot assure securityholders that it will be able to successfully integrate any additional properties it may purchase, including those described under "Recent Developments", into its existing portfolio without operating disruptions or unanticipated costs.
 As the Trust acquires or develops additional properties, the Trust will be subject to risks associated with managing new properties, including tenant retention and mortgage default.
 In addition, acquisitions or developments may cause disruptions in the Trust's operations and divert management's attention away from day-to-day operations.
-Furthermore, the Trust's failure to successfully integrate any future properties into its portfolio could have an adverse effect on the Trust's operating costs and its ability to generate stable positive cash flow from its operations.
+Furthermore, the Trust's profitability may suffer because of acquisition related costs or amortization costs for acquired intangible assets.
+The Trust's failure to successfully integrate any future properties into its portfolio could have an adverse effect on the Trust's operating costs and its ability to generate stable positive cash flow from its operations.